The model companions of set theory: Model companions for : do they exist?

-The natural conjecture is to infer that the first order theory of $H_{\omega_1}$ is the model companion of the first order theory of $V$.
+The natural conjecture is to infer that the $\tau_{\ST}$-theory of $H_{\omega_1}$ is the model companion of the $\tau_{\ST}$-theory of $V$.
 We now show exactly to which extent the conjecture is true, while proving that it is false.